All about mastering

 Levelling is one of the most powerful and often overlooked tools in a mastering engineer's arsenal.

-Setting the relative levels or volumes of each track is arguably the mastering engineer’s most important job.
-An album must have a level, or volume, and balance – with quieter songs sitting naturally alongside louder songs.
-An album should have dynamics too.
-An album should play through sounding even, without the need to adjust the volume.
+Setting the relative levels or volumes of each track within a project is one of the mastering engineer's most important tasks.
+An album must have a consistent volume with quieter songs sitting naturally alongside louder songs - it should play all the way through without the need to adjust the volume.

 A limiter is used to reduce the level of the highest peaks in an audio signal.

-Once the mastering work is complete, we will then create the master files in the correct format for the destination.
+Once the mastering work is complete, we will then create master files in the correct format for delivery.

 If you need a format not mentioned here please contact us, we have probably done it before!

-To keep up with demand for CDs to be louder, louder, and louder again, mastering engineers have been relying more and more on compressors and limiters to coax the loudest levels out of a given audio format.
-In the days of vinyl records the pressure was to get the loudest ‘cut’ onto the lacquer, and radio stations have always vied to be 'the loudest station on the dial'.
-These days, the same competition for loudness is happening to the CD format.
+To keep up with demand for songs to be louder and louder, mastering engineers have been relying more and more on compressors and limiters to coax the loudest levels out of a given audio format.
+In the days of vinyl records the pressure was to get the loudest cut onto the lacquer, and radio stations have always vied to be 'the loudest station on the dial'.
+These days, the same competition for loudness is happening in digital formats.

-Any digital format has a finite limit to the loudness of a signal recorded onto it, defined by the number of bits - in the case of a CD, 16 bits per word.
-In order to make a CD sound louder, the music must be pushed closer and closer to that maximum level, using compressors and limiters.
-Before compression or limiting, a piece of music may have dynamics – quiet parts, medium parts, loud parts and very loud parts.
-The louder you want your CD mastering to be, the more you must take away from those dynamics.
+Any digital format has a finite limit to the loudness of a signal recorded onto it.
+In order to make a song sound louder, the music must be pushed closer and closer to that maximum level using compressors and limiters.
+Before compression or limiting, a piece of music may have dynamics - quiet parts, medium parts, loud parts and very loud parts.
+The louder you want your song to be, the more you must take away from those dynamics.
 What is often left at the end of this process is all the elements of the music forced to be as loud as is possible.
 Whilst this can make a track sound punchy, hard and powerful, it can also make the music fatiguing to the human ear, which misses the variety of dynamics.